lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-summary.md

 - Azure __Machine Learning__ - cloud-based platform for creating, managing and publishing machine learning models
     - Machine Learning __Workspace__ - top level resource
     - Machine Learning __Studio__ - drag-and-drop web portal
+- Azure __Cognitive Service__ - designed for apps that can interact with users using spoken and written language
+- Azure __Language Understanding__ (LUIS) - develop an AI app that accepts requests through chat, applies NLP and can be hosted on Azure

 #### Serverless
 - Azure __Functions__ - serverless coding platform (PaaS/FaaS)